-- Move through presentation slides using the Page Up (+) or Page Down (-) buttons - Use the buttons as you would a wireless mouse by pressing the arrow, Enter, and Esc buttons
+- Move through presentation slides using the Page Up or Page Down buttons - Use the buttons as you would a wireless mouse by pressing the arrow, Enter, and Esc buttons

-Before you can use one of these functions, you must connect a USB cable to the USB TypeB port on the projector (see page 19) and select the function you want to use.
+Before you can use one of these functions, you must connect a USB cable to the USB TypeB port on the projector (see page 28) and select the function you want to use (see page 57).

-You can use the remote control as a wireless mouse only when projecting from the Computer (Component Video).
+You can use the remote control as a wireless mouse only when projecting from the Computer (Component Video) or HDMI (EX51/EX71 only) port.